1.1 The definitions and rules of interpretation in this clause apply in this agreement.

-The Organiser: the signatory company specified in the Order Form entering into this Agreement with the Customer.
+Organiser: the company specified in the Order Form.

 Organiser’s Marks: the trade marks, brands and logos associated with the Publication to be used for all promotion, advertising and marketing of the Webinar, together with any associated artwork, design, slogan, text and other collateral marketing signs of the Organiser that are to be used in connection with the Webinar.